 Understanding Angry Emotions

-Relationships Australia WA’s education team have developed a range of tips to help support you during difficult times.
-As a free resource, we encourage you to share this with your community.
-You can download a PDF of these tips by clicking here.
+Relationships Australia WA has developed a range of tips to help support healthy and respectful relationships As a free resource, we encourage you to share this with your community.
+Click here to download a PDF of these tips.

 During difficult and challenging times your struggle with anger may be amplified.
-Dealing with angry feelings, whether they are yours, or someone else’s, can be hard at the best of times.
-It is important we raise our awareness and take responsibility for understanding angry feelings.
-We can also learn ways to manage our emotional worlds and choose behaviours that have healthy outcomes for ourselves and the people around us.
+Dealing with angry feelings, whether they are yours, or someone else’s, can be difficult so it is important we raise our awareness and take responsibility for understanding anger.
+We can also learn ways to manage our emotions and choose behaviours that have healthy outcomes for ourselves and the people around us.

-Here are some suggestions to help support you during these times:
+Here are some suggestions and insights to help support you:

 Understand your angry feelings are a signpost